 Today, International Women’s Day is recognized in more than 100 countries all over the globe.
 Although women’s visibility has undoubtedly increased since International Women’s Day began, there is still much work to do.
 Recent movements such as #MeToo, Time’s Up and the Women’s March all highlight the need for International Women’s Day.

 In fact, International Women’s Day has a theme each year, and in recent years, those themes speak directly to the importance of pushing forward.
 The IWD theme for 2016 was Pledge for Parity.
 In 2017, it was Be Bold for Change.
-And this year, in 2018, the IWD theme is more fitting than ever: Press for Progress and this year, the theme is Think Equal, Build Smart, Innovate for Change.
+In 2018, the IWD theme was Press for Progress and this year, the theme is Think Equal, Build Smart, Innovate for Change.
 This year, it’s “I am Generation Equality: Realizing Women’s Rights.”